 The Guru Has Protected This Home

-Dev is called Dev, to me at least, because of Guru Dev who is Dev’s guru.
+Dev is called Dev, to me at least, because of Guru Dev Singh who is Dev’s guru.
 Dev is a Kundalini yoga fanatic.
 When he does it properly, he does nothing but Kundalini yoga all day, day after day.
 But he never does it properly so he is in a constant furnace of self-hatred.
-Some weeks he almost does it properly, and then he can be heard, from 4am all through the day, humming, hummy humm braam humming, in his room.
-Or he can be found for hours on end in the lounge, panting with his tongue out at the foot of one of the vast purple velvet couches.
+Some weeks he almost does it properly, and then he can be found for hours on end in the lounge panting with his tongue out.
+Or he can be heard, from 4am all through the day, humming, hummy humm braam humming, in his room.

 One night I walk into the kitchen and Dev hears me coming and starts singing, in his booming actor’s voice, "There she is… Miss South Africaaa."
 It’s sticky hot: when honey pours like water; when you need to splash your face in the kitchen sink every twenty minutes.
+Dev is cooking his usual tortillas and beans, standing by the stove in black briefs with the lights off.
+When money’s good he also makes a dessert tortilla with banana and peanut butter.
 I stare into The Don’s pool and say I'd give anything to go for a night swim.
 Dev says it isn’t worth the mandatory interaction we'd be forced to have with the neighbors.
 We both agree that our best relationships are the ones we don't have.
 (We are really saying: thanks for not wanting to talk the whole time).
 He says we should go to the Red Hook pool.
 I say I heard the Gowanus pool is better.
 We both say we'll go tomorrow, and we don’t even have to say that we won’t go together.

 Dev and I are not friends.
 We never become friends.
 Not in my time as his roommate (nearly three years), nor in my time as roommate emeritus (six years and counting).
 But we become close in a different sort of way.
 We endure something together.
 What we endure is Dev being himself, which is even harder on him than it is on me.
 We also endure the constant rotation of the roommates in the Mystery Room.
 Dev doesn’t suit having friends in the traditional sense anyway.
 They involve too much sincerity, which I suspect he finds tacky.
 Instead of friendship, or even friendliness, we cultivate a mocking sort of enmity.
 At first tacit and then relievingly explicit.
 “My old nemesis,” I call him, in our subsequent correspondence.
 “So you survived Hurricane Sandy?
 I meant to ask, but then I just assumed your demise, and lit a candle in your honour, and quickly snuffed it.”